 An instance of Import has a namespace, which is a URI that identifies the namespace of the imported element, and also a name, which is a string that serves as a prefix in namespace-qualified names, such as typeRefs specifying imported ItemDefinitions and expressions referencing imported InformationItems.
-The namespace value should be globally unique, but the import name, which is typically a short business-friendly name, need be unique only within the importing model.
+The namespace value should be globally unique, the importing model.
+The importing model is typically a short business-friendly name, need be unique only within the importing model.

-Table 6 presents the attributes and model associations of the Import element.
+Table 7 presents the attributes and model associations of the Import element.

-Table 6: Import attributes and model associations
+Table 7: Import attributes and model associations

 Attribute Description importType: anyURI Specifies the style of import associated with this Import. locationURI: anyURI [01] Identifies the location of the imported element. namespace: anyURI Identifies the namespace of the imported element.
-Name: String Provides a business-friendly prefix standing for the namespace in namespace-qualified names.
-Name must be a legal FEEL name, as specified in grammar rule 27.
+Provides a business-friendly prefix standing for the namespace in namespace-qualified names.
+Name n legal FEEL name, as specified in grammar rule 27.